 Once again, a local perspective is that rules exist to be broken.
 Welcome to Greece!

 They generally provide some tolerance (circa 5%).
-However, you don’t want to find yourself on the wrong side of Greek law or having to deal with fines while you’re on vacation.
+However, you don’t want to find yourself on the wrong side of Greek law or have to deal with fines while you’re on vacation.
 So take care to drive within speed limits for everyone’s safety.

 Seatbelts are mandatory in Greece